getcarina/getcarina.com/_tutorials/create-connect-cluster.md

 * [Docker 101](/docs/tutorials/002-docker-101)
 * [Container 101](/docs/tutorials/001-containers-101)

-### Next step
+### Next steps

-Run your applications in containers.
-Use the right tutorial for your application:
+On Linux, Mac OS X, or Windows, put the Docker client somewhere on your system's path.

-* [provide links to all the tutorials that are relevant]
+Run your application in a container.
+Use the right tutorial for your application from the **Tutorials** section.